tOlheiser/notes/react/react-fundamentals-mcginnis/project-fetchingData/README.md

     this.setState({
       selectedLanguage,
       error: null
+      // removed the 'repos: null' line, because it interferes with caching.
     })

     /* Only fetch the repos IF the selectedLanguage key doesn't exist in the repos object. */